-Figure 6 Heat map matrix showing the percentage of Capital Bikeshare and dockless bikeshare trips across the wards of the District
+Figure 5 Heat map matrix showing the percentage of Capital Bikeshare and dockless bikeshare trips across the wards of the District. ("Ward 0" represents locations outside the District.)
+More than 50 percent of dockless trips start or end in Ward 2.

 The geographic analysis showed similar patterns for dockless and Capital Bikeshare.
 This seems to indicate that dockless operators have not significantly increased ridership among areas and residents that are underserved by Capital Bikeshare today.
-Trips taken on non-electric vehicles have very similar origins and destinations as Capital Bikeshare trips.
+Trips taken on dockless (non-electric) bicycles have very similar origins and destinations as Capital Bikeshare trips.
 In the district, Capital Bikeshare has substantial coverage and many dockless trips start or end within walking distance from a Capital Bikeshare station.
 Still, given the use and ridership of dockless, it is possible that dockless bikeshare is supplementing the available fleet and providing flexibility to meet the demand of travelers.